- Section VI - 1.00(B) UMB ADA POLICY ON EMPLOYMENT

-- The determination of whether an employee is a qualified individual with a disability and whether a requested accommodation or any other accommodation is reasonable is made on a case-by-case basis by HRS in consultation with the appropriate manager or supervisor, after appropriate discussion with the individual requesting the accommodation.
+- The determination of whether an employee is a qualified individual with a disability and whether a requested accommodation or any other accommodation is reasonable is made on a case-by-case basis by HRS in consultation with the appropriate supervisor and/or appointing authority, after appropriate discussion with the individual requesting the accommodation.

 - The University will not provide an accommodation if the accommodation would result in an undue hardship to the University, or if the employee, even with a reasonable accommodation, poses a direct threat to the health or safety of the employee or other persons.

-- A decision that an accommodation would result in undue hardship due to its cost must be approved by the Associate Vice President for Human Resource Services or the Chief Operations Officer.
+- A decision that an accommodation would result in undue hardship due to its cost must be approved by the Chief Operating Officer/Senior Vice President.

 - Questions may be directed to HRS EEO/AA/Diversity or to Employee/Labor Relations at (410) 706-7302.